 LTCG investors of physical gold, on the other hand, will have to bear 20% of the returns as taxes, with the addition of any surcharge if applicable.
 Moreover, a 4% cess also applies for these transactions, with indexation benefits.

-If you invest in gold through mutual funds or Exchange-Traded Funds, the rate of taxes would be 20% plus 4% cess for long-term capital gains.
+If you invest in gold through mutual funds or Exchange-Traded Funds, the rate of taxes would be 20% plus a 4% cess for long-term capital gains.

 Again, short-term investors, (with tenures up to 36 months) will not have to bear taxes directly on their gains.
 Instead, such income is added to their earnings from other sources and taxes are charged according to applicable slabs.